Kolo Mee Recipe (Malaysian Noodles with Char Siu)

 History of Kolo Mee

-Kolo mee originated in Sarawak and became a staple noodle dish in the city of Kuching.
-The dish reflects Chinese culinary traditions brought by immigrants who settled in Sarawak.
-Today kolo mee is widely served in Sarawak hawker stalls and is often eaten for breakfast or lunch.
+Kolo mee originated in Sarawak and became one of the staple noodle dishes of Kuching.
+It reflects Chinese culinary traditions brought by immigrants who settled in the region and adapted their cooking to local ingredients.

 Leave a Reply